-From now on, we will focus on two significant structural parameters, degree distribution and diameter, on tree network $\mathcal{T}_{t}$.
-One of important reasons for this is that the two parameters have been widely used to study various networked models in the literature \cite{Barabasi-2016}-\cite{Barabasi-1999}.
-It is using degree distribution that Barab\'{a}si \emph{et al} revealed the scale-free feature of a wide range of networks \cite{Barabasi-1999}.
+From now on, we will focus on three significant structural parameters, degree distribution, diameter and Pearson correlation coefficient, on tree network $\mathcal{T}_{t}$.
+One of important reasons for this is that these parameters have been widely used to study the topological structure of various networked models in the literature \cite{Barabasi-2016}-\cite{Barabasi-1999}.
+For example, it is using degree distribution that Barab\'{a}si \emph{et al} revealed the scale-free feature of a wide range of networks \cite{Barabasi-1999}.
 With diameter, a great number of networks turn out to be small-world \cite{Watts-1998}.
-More generally, determining structural parameters on networked models is useful to understand underlying structure on networks.
+Many biological and technological networks have been proven to belong to the disassortative mixing family by determining Pearson correlation coefficient \cite{Newman-2002}.
+More generally, determining structural parameters on networked models is useful to understand the underlying structure on networks.
 As will see in the following, our tree network $\mathcal{T}_{t}$ indeed shows some characteristics associated with both degree distribution and diameter that can not be found in some previous tree models \cite{Lu-2010}-\cite{Ma-2020-T}.